mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 82. after

+`AF`

-`AF`. `AFT` is a misstroke entry which you could consider remapping to "aft" or "after the".
+`AFT` is a misstroke entry which you could consider remapping to "aft" or "after the".
 To use as a prefix, use `AFR`, such as `AFR/TAEUFT` for "aftertaste".

 ### 83. use